St Nathaniel's Academy

 - What training are the staff supporting children and young people with SEND have had or are having?

 Staff at Saint Nathaniel's receive regular and ongoing staff training.
-All staff have received training on the new Code of Practice, Quality First Teaching, Attachment, Improving Speech & Language and Dyslexia Awareness.
+All staff have received training on the new Code of Practice, Quality First Teaching, Attachment, Improving Speech & Language, My Happy Minds, Wellbeing, Forest Schools and Dyslexia Awareness.

 - How will my child/young person be included in activities outside this classroom including school trips?